Realisation functors in tilting theory: Silting and cosilting -structures

 By Lemma \ref{facts silting t-structures}, two silting (respectively, cosilting) objects $M$ and $N$ in a TR5 (respectively, TR5*) triangulated category are equivalent if and only if $\Add(M)=\Add(N)$ (respectively, $\Prod(M)=\Prod(N)$).

-Recall that an object $X$ in a TR5 triangulated category is said to be \textbf{compact} if $\Hom_\T(X,-)$ commutes with coproducts.
-The following corollary brings us to the more familiar setting of compact tilting objects, where the endomorphism ring of a fixed tilting object plays an important role (see also \cite[Corollary 4.2]{BR}).
+The following corollary brings us to the more familiar setting of compact tilting objects, where the endomorphism ring of a fixed tilting object plays an important role (see also \cite[Corollary 4.2]{BR} and \cite[Theorem 1.3]{HKM}).

 \begin{cor} Let $\T$ be a TR5 triangulated category and $M$ a silting object which is equivalent to a compact one.
 Then the heart $\Hcal_M$ is equivalent to $\Mod{\End_{\T}(\textsf{H}^{ \, 0}_M(M))}$. \end{cor} \begin{proof} From Proposition \ref{gen cogen heart}, $\textsf{H}^0_M(M)$ is a projective generator of $\Hcal_M$.
 Since equivalent silting objects yield the same t-structure, assume without loss of generality that $M$ is compact.
 Using the triangle